ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 If $X$ is a [[Hausdorff topological space]], then the two definitions of [[locally compact topological space|local compactness]] of $X$

-1.  definition \ref{LocalCompactnessViaCompactNeighbourhoodBase} (every open neighbourhood contains a compact neighbourhood)
+1.  definition \ref{LocalCompactnessViaCompactNeighbourhoodBase} (every open neighbourhood contains a compact neighbourhood),

 1. definition \ref{LocallyCompactSpace} (every open neighbourhood contains a compact neighbourhood that is the topological closure of an open neighbourhood)